1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 - Pools at Ohe’o

-Depending on the amount of daylight time you have left after seeing the Pools at Oheo, you may or may not have time to do the Pipiwai Trail hike.
-If it is already past 2 PM, I would suggest skipping the Pipiwai hike as it takes a minimum of 2 hours.
+Depending on the amount of daylight time you have left after seeing the Pools at Oheo, you may or may not have time to do the Pipiwai Trail hike, as it takes a minimum of 2 hours.

 Remember to start your return drive one hour before sunset so that you can reach back to Paia town before it gets dark.

-Tip: If the Pipiwai Trail is a must-do on your list, then an alternate day trip itinerary is to breeze past all the stops, and drive non-stop to Pipwai Trail first.
-Then visit Pools of Oheo.
-Later grab some lunch at Hana and relax at the Waianapanapa Black Sand Beach.
-That way you covered the 3 main stops, and if time permits you can stop at other stops on the way back.
+Tip: If the Pipiwai Trail is a must-do on your list, then an alternate day trip itinerary is to breeze past all the stops and drive non-stop to Pipwai Trail first.
+Then, visit Pools of Oheo.
+Later, grab some lunch at Hana and relax at the Waianapanapa Black Sand Beach.
+That way, you covered the three main stops, and if time permits, you can stop at other stops on the way back.

-I recommend the following stops for Halfway to Hana itinerary:
+I recommend the following stops for the Halfway to Hana itinerary:

 - Grab and Go Breakfast at Paia Town